 Behr, E. Prohibition: Thirteen Years that Changed America.
 NY: Arcade, 1996.

 Berger, V. Modify the Volstead Act in the Interest of True Temperance.
-Washington, DC: GPO, 1924.
+Wash: GPO, 1924.

 Criminal Law.
 Double Jeopardy.
 Convention under State Statute No Bar to Proceedings under the Volstead Act.
 Harvard Law Rev, 1923, 36(5), 619-620.